OfficeDev/office-js-docs-pr/docs/concepts/resource-limits-and-performance-optimization.md

 ### Outlook add-ins

-If any Outlook add-in exceeds the preceding thresholds for CPU core or memory usage, or tolerance limit for crashes, Outlook disables the add-in.
-The Exchange Admin Center displays the disabled status of the app.
+If any Outlook add-in exceeds the preceding thresholds for CPU core or memory usage, or tolerance limit for crashes, the add-in becomes unavailable.
+The Exchange Admin Center displays the add-in status.

 > [!NOTE]
-> Even though only the Outlook rich clients and not Outlook on the web or mobile devices monitor resource usage, if a rich client disables an Outlook add-in, that add-in is also disabled for use in Outlook on the web and mobile devices.
+> Even though only Outlook on Windows and on Mac monitor resource usage, if either of these clients makes an Outlook add-in unavailable, that add-in also becomes unavailable in Outlook on the web and on mobile devices.

 In addition to the CPU core, memory, and reliability rules, Outlook add-ins should observe the following rules on activation.